 In the past I found live shows were very stressful.
 There were always feedback issues due to my breathiness and ‘light chest.’
 Now with a new-found consistent volume, those problems are easily overcome.”

 Dawn says her major vocal challenges have been “Volume and pitch, and for me they are related.
 When I would try to sing loud my pitch was always unpredictable.

 I think I also shied away from singing loud because in my head it sounded too harsh or nasal or something.
 I always wanted to sound “pretty” which for me was breathy.
 I think that might be why a lot of women are light chest singers…

 Finding my chest voice was the initial ‘ah-ha’, but it’s an ongoing process.
-Every lesson with Brandon has an ‘ah-ha’ – it might be some tweak to a vowel that he will suggest and suddenly the note just finds its place.
+Every lesson has an ‘ah-ha’ – it might be some tweak to a vowel that he will suggest and suddenly the note just finds its place.

 I have a wide range of musical influences.
 Growing up I listened to a combination of old country and pop.
 Linda Ronstadt, Patsy Cline, Olivia Newton John and Pat Benatar just to name a few.
 Later, I listened to artists like Kate Bush and the Cocteau Twins, even getting into Motown, like Diana Ross and Aretha Franklin.
 I also like more current indie stuff like Feist and Metric.
 I’m all over the map!”

 With such an eclectic musical palate, she’s always looking to the future with an open mind.
 Her goal, she says, is “to have vast musical knowledge and boundless creativity and to attract inspiring collaborators that nurture this”.